 Cabin Crew Attestation

-The initial training must be provided by a CCTO (Cabin Crew Training Organisation) approved by a civil aviation authority of a member state of the European Union.
-This certificate is then recognised throughout Europe.
+The initial certification training (CCA) must be provided by an organisation approved by a civil aviation authorities of a member state of EU (CCTO).
+This certificate is then recognized throughout Europe.

-The CCA is valid for 5 years from the date of acquisition or last renewal.
-However, under certain conditions, you can renew it by completing an adapted training course that is shorter and less expensive than the initial training in a CCTO (Cabin Crew Training Organisation).
+CCA is valid for 5 years from their creation date if you don’t fly.
+You can renew your certification by completing an adapted training program that is shorter and less costly than the initial training.

-After successfully passing the exam, you will obtain the CABIN CREW ATTESTATION Issued in accordance with Part CC – EASA Form 142 Issue 1 – valid in all EU states, which is essential for working as a cabin crew member and it’s recognized by all European airline companies.
+After successfully passing the exam, you will obtain the CABIN CREW ATTESTATION Issued in accordance with the official EASA Form 142 Issue 1.

 European mutual recognition